cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 that topic using the [Github Issue](https://github.com/cloudroboticshub/cloudroboticshub.github.io/issues/33).

+## 2025-07-28: Trying Out Heex and Discussing Anomaly Detection (Upcoming)

+In this meeting, the group plans to try out the tech demo from Heex Technologies, which is available from [their website](https://www.heex.io/).
+We will gather feedback to send back to the company, and also use the knowledge gained from the demo to further our discussion on anomaly detection, which has emerged as a crucial topic when discussing Logging & Observability.

+If you'd like to try out the offering from Heex, or you're interested in discussing anomaly detection further, please come and join us!

 ## 2025-07-14: Guest Expert Bruno Mendes De Silva from Heex Technologies

-The group has invited [Bruno Mendes De Silva](https://www.linkedin.com/in/brunomendesdasilva/) to join us at the next meeting as a guest expert in Logging and Observability.
+The group invited [Bruno Mendes De Silva](https://www.linkedin.com/in/brunomendesdasilva/) to join us at this meeting as a guest expert in Logging and Observability.

 Bruno is the Co-Founder and CEO of [Heex Technologies](https://www.heex.io/),